cloudflare/cloudflare-docs/products/cloudflare-one/src/content/setup/index.md

 Let's walk through the setup flow!

-1. Once you've created your Cloudflare account, navigate to our [product page](https://www.cloudflare.com/teams/) and click **Get Started**.
+1. Once you've created your Cloudflare account, navigate to [the sign-up link](https://dash.cloudflare.com/sign-up/teams).
 1. Log in with your Cloudflare credentials.
 1. Click on the Teams icon.